louisejones101/Radstone-livery-stables-Milestone1/README.md

 <br>

+I have been testing throughout the build using Google dev tools.

 Safari nav menu - unable to change
 Wave - text contrast -  changed
 Wave - links being the same next to the logo link - did not change - Hamburger menu alignment on very small phones 280px (ie galaxy fold) and the contact button on this size device also - did not have time to change
+Lighthouse?
+code validator

 <br>
 <br>